-1. Build Resiliency with the Cloud
+1. Build Resiliency With Cloud Services

 Storms, power outages and cyberattacks can take your on-premise systems offline.
 If a critical line-of-business application was down, how long would it be before you started suffering negative impacts?
 An hour?
 A day?
-And, what about data, how much data can you lose before it poses a threat to your organization?
+And what about data – how much data can you lose before it poses a threat to your organization?

 - Guaranteed uptime through Microsoft’s global data centers